learn-co-curriculum/dsc-data-viz-cumulative-lab/README.md

-# Data Visualization - Summative Lab
+# Data Visualization - Cumulative Lab

 ## Introduction
 You've completed the data visualization section — excellent work.
 Now we're going to do some rudimentary analysis of Shakespeare's classic play: Macbeth!
 You will get practice working with lists and dictionaries, conditionals, visualizing data, and thinking analytically about data.